Scholarships, Assistantships and Fellowships

 IDCE Fellowship Awards

-Particularly exemplary students are offered a position as an IDCE Fellow, a recognition that includes a tuition remission in the amount of a 75 - 100% tuition-remission award.
+Highly qualified students may earn an IDCE Fellowship, a recognition that includes a tuition remission in the amount of a 75 - 100% tuition-remission award.
 IDCE Fellows are an important circle of scholars within the IDCE community, and are outstanding in their search for thoughtful, realistic, and innovative approaches to international development, advancing social change, building community, and promoting environmental sustainability.

 Community Development and Planning Practice Fellowship